francoposa/francoposa.io/content/resources/golang/template-nesting-hierarchy.md

 Go's templating system can be quite confusing and tricky at first.

 Defining, parsing, and rendering the templates you want is likely to be unintuitive for anyone coming from common templating libraries such as Jinja, Django Templates, or Liquid.
-These libraries have OOP-style template hierarchies where one template inherits from or extends another, forming a parent-child relationship.
-See [Jinja2's template inheritance docs](https://jinja.palletsprojects.com/en/2.11.x/templates/#template-inheritance) for a basic HTML example.
+These libraries have OOP-style template hierarchies where one template inherits from or extends another, forming a clear parent-child relationship.
+See [Jinja2's template inheritance docs](https://jinja.palletsprojects.com/en/latest/templates/#template-inheritance) for a basic HTML example.

 To understand Go stdlib templates, we need to grasp two design decisions of the library: